sanctum-black/documentation/writing-and-formatting/markdown.md

 # Markdown
-_Markdown_ is a lightweight markup language for creating formatted text using a plain-text editor.
+**Markdown** is a lightweight markup language for creating formatted text using a plain-text editor.

 Extensions used are `.md` and `.markdown`.

-## 0. Table of Contents
+## Table of Contents
 1. [Headers](#1-headers)
 2. [Horizontal Rule](#2-horizontal-rule)
 3. [Emphasis](#3-emphasis)